-It happened that every time Oshun had a son, he went to Yemaya's house and left him in her care so he could walk the world.
-Yemaya received them and raised them, but Oshun did not appear again until she had another son to leave her once again, and so he repeated several times, without even going to visit them.
+It happened that every time Oshun had a child, she went to Yemaya's house and left him under her care to be able to walk around the world.
+Yemaya received them and raised them, but Oshun did not appear again until she had another child to leave him one more time, and so he repeated it several times, without even going to visit them.

-Then Oshun once again walked past Yemaya disguised as usual, but she called her name.
+So, Oshun once again walked past Yemaya disguised as usual, but she called her name.
 Yemaya warned him that from that day on he would not tolerate one more of her faults and that he could not complain about her when she was deceived by her.
-Oshun very surprised asked him how he had recognized her?
-But she, full of shame, apologized to her sister, promising that from that moment on she would not continue committing that type of fault.
+Oshun, very surprised, asked him, how had he recognized her?
+But she, full of shame, apologized to her sister, promising her that from that moment on she would not continue committing such mistakes.

 (I pray to Yemaya praising the Spirit of the Mother of Fishing)

-Agbe nor igbe 're ki yemoha Ibikeji heard.
-Aluko ni igbe 're k'lose, ibikeji heard.
+Agbe ni igbe 're ki Yemoja Ibikeji odo.
+Aluko ni igbe 're k'lose, ibikeji odo.

 The bird receives its good fortune from Yemoja, the Goddess of the Sea.
 The Aluko bird receives its good fortune from the Spirit of the Albufera, the helper of the Goddess of the Sea.

-Ogbo odidere i igbe're k'oniwo.
+Ogbo hate i igbe're k'oniwo.
 Omo at'Orun gbe 'gba aje ka'ri w'aiye.

 The parrot brings good fortune to the chief of Iwo.
 Children are the ones who bring good fortune from Heaven to Earth.

 Olugbe-rere ko, Olugbe-rere ko, Olugbe-rere ko.
 Gne rere ko ni olu-gbe-rere.
-TOse.
+Roast.